Taylor Cassidy: Recognition

 Cassidy was recognized as one of TikTok's top 10 Voices of Change: Most Impactful Voices for 2020.
 That same year, she was given a special creator honor at the Streamy Awards by Liza Koshy.
-In 2021, she was included as one of Teen Vogue's 21 Under 21.
+In 2021, she was included as one of Teen Vogues 21 Under 21.

 In November 2023, Cassidy and her fellow Nick News hosts were collectively nominated for the 2nd annual Children's and Family Emmy Awards in the category Outstanding Host.

 Cassidy was recognized on the 2025 TIME100 Creators list.